p-koenig/divfusion/README.md

 # divfusion

 `divfusion` takes multiple HTML elements and generates a stand-alone HTML-Report while managing styling and layout.
-In practise, these elements ('divs') would originate from other Python modules, especially those that generate plots and provide a html export (e.g. `matplotlib`, `seaborn`, `plotly`).
+In practise, these elements ('divs') would originate from other Python modules, especially those that generate plots and provide a html export (e.g. `plotly`).

 If used with plotly, this closes between a single-figure plotly export and a full-fledged plotly-dash server, which needs to be hosted somewhere.
 Using this Library, all interactivity of plotly is preserved (hovering, zooming, buttons,